nitricware/VGOgrabber/README.md

 - The code of `index.php` is ugly and should be split up into functions of `VGOGrabber` class.
 - No real error management
-- Game Store Guy and Community Show are not in the feed.
-I'm in contact with Michelle about that issue.
+- Any content that is not VGO but free (Game Store Guy, Community Show) will not show up in this feed.
+There is no feasible way to fix it.
+I talked to Michelle.
+Premium Previes that are directly connected to VGO (Micro VGO Premium Preview) will show up in the feed.